akinetic/relu-plus-plus/README.md

 _Installation_

-To install ReLU_Plus_Plus, you can use the following command:
+To install "ReLU Plus Plus", you can use the following command:

 ```
 git clone https://github.com/akinetic/relu-plus-plus.git